Falcon Heavy test flight

 Congratulations @ElonMusk and @SpaceX on the successful #FalconHeavy launch.
 This achievement, along with @NASA’s commercial and international partners, continues to show American ingenuity at its best!

-Former NASA Deputy Administrator Lori Garver advocated the cancellation of the Space Launch System program as a consequence of the success of this demonstration.[71]
+Former NASA Deputy Administrator Lori Garver advocated the cancellation of the Space Launch System program as a result of the success of this demonstration.[83]
+The chairman of the Indian Space Research Organisation, K. Sivan, congratulated Musk and called the launch "a quantum leap in space technology".[71]

 Later, Elon Musk released a video highlighting the flight, and thanking fans.[84][85]